intelligent-soft-robots/learning_table_tennis_from_scratch/readme.md

 - reference_posture: when the environment reset, the robot will first "go" to this posture, i.e. this set of pressure, in the format [[agonist muscle pressure, agonist muscle pressure] ...]
 - world_boundaries: boundaries of the 3d world (in meters)
-- pressure_change_range: the action of the ppo2 algorithm will consist of delta of pressures, the pressure change range is the maximal delta value
+- pressure_change_range: the action of the rl algorithm will consist of delta of pressures, the pressure change range is the maximal delta value
 - trajectory: the ball will play at each episode a pre-recorded trajectory.
 A negative value indicate that at each episode, a pre-recorded trajectory will be selected randomly.
 A positive value will be the index of the trajectory to play (same trajectory played at each episode)